 - Brochures, visitor letters, new member packets, and departmental information;

 - Donation history, balance sheets, audited statements, and explanations for any for-profit activity, such as a bookstore;

 - Staff bios with pictures.

-The first four steps can happen before you set foot on the church campus.
+5. Make a visit.
+The first four steps can happen before you set foot in the church.
 When you visit, continue your interviews.
 Talk to people in the foyer and see how visitors are treated.
 Confirm your hunches.
 Create informed opinions about the church.

-The leaders of a church need to interview you during a job selection process, but you must interview the church, too.
-Through the process, you need to reach a point where you can conclude that:
+Through the process, you need to reach a point where you can conclude:

 - You are a good fit and can work with the church leadership;

-- The church's current issues and long-term needs are known to you;
+- You know the church's current issues and long-term needs;

 - You can fulfill the ministry description for your role.